However, depending on the school, there is a common or separate standard score for each method and each combination.

 How is the benchmark different from 2024?

 Master Son gave an example of the English language major of Ho Chi Minh City University of Industry and Trade.
-Last year, the standard score for the graduation exam was 23, but the transcript score was taken at a higher level of 24.25 and the National University of Ho Chi Minh City's competency test score was 700.
+Last year, the standard score for the graduation exam was 23, but the transcript score was taken at a higher level of 24.25, and the National University of Ho Chi Minh City's competency test score was 700.
 This year, based on the equivalent conversion formula, quota, number of students and quality of scores, the standard score for this major will also have certain different levels in each method.

-Associate Professor - Doctor To Van Phuong, Head of Training Department of Nha Trang University, said that the school plans to announce the benchmark scores according to each method but has an equivalent conversion table between the methods according to regulations.
+Associate Professor - Doctor To Van Phuong, Head of Training Department of Nha Trang University, said that the school plans to announce benchmark scores according to each method but has an equivalent conversion table between the methods according to regulations.

 "Another difference this year is that the benchmark scores for the high school graduation exam will be announced based on the deviation of each subject group to ensure fairness among candidates," Associate Professor Phuong added.

 Master Cu Xuan Tien, Head of Admissions and Student Affairs Department of the University of Economics and Law (Ho Chi Minh City National University), said that unlike previous years, the school only determined a common benchmark score for admission combinations.
-This year, the school's benchmark score is expected to have a deviation between admission combinations in the same major.
+This year, the school's benchmark score is expected to have a difference between admission combinations in the same major.
 The school's admissions council will base on the score distribution of high school graduation exam subjects in 2025, the equivalent conversion framework according to the percentile method to determine this difference.

 Source: https://thanhnien.vn/diem-chuan-dai-hoc-nam-2025-duoc-tinh-theo-cach-nao-185250813213120406.htm